• Skip to primary navigation

 Salt.

-How to make cottage cheese cheesecake
+How to make high-protein cottage cheese cheesecake

 Preheat your oven to 350°F (175°C).
 Grease a 6- or 7 inch oven pan.
 You can line the bottom with parchment paper.